itsmishra19/activity-bot/readme.md

 > ```
 # Run

+> **If you are running the bot in development make sure to put the server Id in config.js**

 > Note: Make sure to rename the .env_example file to .env and fill up the credentials
 > For running the bot:
 > ```bash